AryDavani/week-eight-project/README.md

+## Code Snippet Organizer
+# Build an organizer for holding your and others' code snippets.

 Using Express and a database of your choice, create an application that organizes code snippets that you save for later use.

 At a minimum, snippets should have: